The Oxo On Barista Brain 9 Cup Coffee Maker Review

 Moccamaster KBT 10-Cup Coffee Brewer

-It’s frequently described as one of the best, if not the best coffee maker out there.
+It’s frequently described as one of the best, if not the best coffee makers out there.
 It’s durable and fully recyclable (hopefully you never need to dispose of it, though).

 Behmor Brazen Plus Temperature Control Coffee Maker

-Behmor is a company known for its home coffee roasters, but now they have their own brewer as well.
+Behmor is a company known for its home coffee roasters, but now they have their own brewer as well - the 'Brazen'

 The build is closer to a traditional coffee pot; vertical as opposed to the side by side layout of all other brewers listed here.
 It’s taller, but takes up less space on the countertop.